-segments that do not exist at the VHT beamformee or transmit all the feedback segments that exist at the VHT beamformee disregarding the Feedback Segment Retransmission Bitmap field in the Beamforming Report Poll frame.
+segments that do not exist at the S1G beamformee or transmit all the feedback segments that exist at the S1G beamformee disregarding the Feedback Segment Retransmission Bitmap field in the Beamforming Report Poll frame.

-A VHT beamformer shall not transmit a Beamforming Report Poll frame to a VHT SU-only beamformee unless the VHT beamformer has received at least one feedback segment of the VHT Compressed Beamforming feedback from the VHT beamformee in the current frame exchange sequence.
-In a frame transmitted by a TVHT STA, the TVHT Compressed Beamforming Report field replaces the VHT Compressed Beamforming Report field.
+An S1G beamformer shall not transmit a Beamforming Report Poll frame to an S1G SU-only beamformee unless the S1G beamformer has received at least one feedback segment of the S1G Compressed Beamforming feedback from the S1G beamformee in the current frame exchange sequence.
+In a frame transmitted by a TVHT STA, the TVHT Compressed Beamforming Report field replaces the S1G Compressed Beamforming Report field.

 In a frame transmitted by a TVHT STA, the TVHT MU Exclusive Beamforming Report field replaces the MU